This Year Will Be Semi-Normal

 Pre-register for the Forest Cleanup using the link on the www.forestcleanup.org website.
 Should your plans change, use the link in your registration confirmation to cancel.

-Dumpsters will be positioned as usual at the end of Rivers Rd under the powerlines.
-Turn left under the power line and off load.
-Only one vehicle can off load at the time.
-Stay in your vehicle until the previous vehicle has completely unloaded.
+Dumpsters will be positioned at the end of Rivers Rd under the powerlines.
+Turn left under the power line and off load from either side of the dumpsters.
+Separate dumpsters for household, metal, electronics, tires, etc. Assistance will be provided.

 If you see any evidence of criminal activity, do not disturb the area and call the Sheriff’s Office immediately at 850-606-5800.

 There are unlimited hazards in the forest.

 * Sharp objects: Handle with care when picking up broken glass, sharp metal and building materials with nails, as well as handling a bag containing sharp objects.
 Do not over-fill trash bags.

 * Snakes and Insects: If possible do not disturb.
 You may use a shovel or other tool to move large objects to be certain there are no snakes, bees, wasps or spiders underneath debris before attempting to pick up.

 *Tires: Use caution when moving tires as they are most likely filled with stagnant water.